A diverse Midwestern port city with an industrial history and future that runs on jobs in science, education and more.

 The Apostle Islands are some of the most enchanting and visually stunning islands on Lake Superior, and the cruise takes you around and up close to them so you can appreciate their beauty.

 If you’re into being active and want a fun challenge, you could also have a kayaking date day among the islands as you can also rent a kayak and explore that way.

 Count how many lighthouses you see as you pass, as this area is chock full of them!

 Things to Do in Duluth, Minnesota Outdoors

 Duluth is a city that absolutely thrives on the outdoors.

 You can reach awesome natural wonders and beautiful scenery just a short drive out of the city center, and like many midwestern cities, residents are more than prepared to venture outdoors in proper gear no matter the weather.

-These are the best things to do in Duluth outdoors for when you need some fresh air.
+These are the best things to do in Duluth outdoors, including the best hikes in Duluth, for when you need some fresh air.

 One of the most well-kept parks and gardens in Duluth, Leif Erickson Park connects to the Lakewalk and has stunning views of the Lake as well as well-maintained rose gardens that are breathtaking when all in bloom.